Each site has a home directory that lives somewhere on our network, called the site root. Inside the site root, there are several subdirectories:

 - logs

 - This directory is used for your access and error logs (both current and archived) if you choose to enable them.
-MySQL logs for a process associated with the site will also appear here, if enabled.

 - private